Compare Loans To Buy a Business in Australia

 What to consider when buying an existing business

 Do your financial due diligence by examining the business finances from the past three to five years.
+You’ll need the help of an accountant or auditor in interpreting the financials.
 Lenders will specifically look for proof of profitability, cashflow, sales forecasts and future revenue projections.

 Conduct some research on the business and the market it operates in.
 This will give you an idea of how well the business is positioned, its reputation and potential within that market.
 Here’s what your market research could involve:

 • Find out how strong the demand is for the business’ products or services.
 What are the competitors doing?
 Are there any strong new competitors or disruptive alternative products coming onto the market?
+How will the business be able to leverage new technology like AI, or will it be disrupted by it?
 Is there likely to be a need for their services in the future?
 If not, what could you do to keep the business fresh and relevant?

 • If it’s a retail business you’re buying, with a physical store, check out the foot traffic.
 Drop by on different days and at different times to see how busy it really is.